-Both Cadillac Motor Car Division and your Cadillac dealer are committed to making sure you are completely satisfied with your new vehicle.
-If a situation arises where you feel your concern has not been adequately addressed, our experience has shown that the Customer Satisfaction Procedure described on Page 1 is very successful.
+Both Cadillac and your Cadillac dealer are committed to making sure you are completely satisfied with your new vehicle.
+Our experience has shown that, if a situation arises where you feel your concern has not been adequately addressed, the Customer Satisfaction Procedure described earlier in this section is very successful.